rogergouveia/tutorial_docker/README.md

 ### Run

-Go to the base project folder "tutorial_docker" and execute:
+Go to the base folder and execute:
 ```
 docker-compose up
 ```